-With my table-leg coasters done, I turned all of my “better living through crochet” efforts to making sturdy baskets that would fit well in my Ikea cubbies and make organizing effortless and fun.
+With my table-leg coasters done, I turned all of my “better living through crochet” efforts to making sturdy baskets that would fit well in my Ikea cubbies and make organizing effortless and fun, and it ended up being a little like trying to please Goldilocks.

-After experimenting with various numbers of strands of yarn and sizes of hook, I eventually settled on two strands of wosrted weight yarn and a 6.5mm hook.
+After experimenting with various numbers of strands of yarn and sizes of hook, I eventually settled on two strands of worsted weight yarn and a 6.5 mm hook.

 Having measured the width of the cubby, I got to work, and in seemingly no time, I had this awesome square base: